This ^^ is me. But I think a BBQ brush would have been more effective.

 Please don't try that.

 Psoriasis is different things to different people, with different root causes.
+That's the whole concept behind Holistic Nutrition.
 Sometimes you are going to have to take the life-raft of prescriptions of topicals to get through (I'm lucky the BBQ brush isn't handy in the middle of the night when I'm about to scratch off my lady parts....and note, the anti-itch stuff from Gold Bond is menthol....feels like burning!).

 But what pushed you in to begin with?